The-WNI-Techies/wni_server/README.md

 - Create user actions

 ## BUGS
+- Had to remove sub-apps and use router for middlewares to work correctly between apps.
 ## DATABASE && DB Schema

 - Server configured to listen for request only when DB is running